IMZ DANCE SCREEN AWARD 2007 - 'Best Screen Choreography', The Hague

 Ferrán Mateo, Porladanza Magazine, Spain, Summer 2008

-The film particularly looks at female identity echoing cultures where woman is forced to leave her country in order to salvage her sense of self.
-In this way Horizon strongly references particular Middle Eastern contexts while wishing to treat universal questions surrounding self-image, belonging and effacement.
+Horizon of exile considers issues of female identity in the journey of exile.
+Positioned between the cinematic, the real and the performative, the film echoes contexts where woman is forced to leave her country to salvage her sense of self.
+To this end, the work directly references Middle Eastern cultures while wishing to treat universal questions surrounding self-image, belonging and effacement.

 Director/chor/editor: Isabel Rocamora